astronomer/docs/astro/manage-billing.md

 On Astro Hosted, you're billed based on how many hours you run your Deployment, as well as how many resources your Deployment components use.
 See [Pricing](https://www.astronomer.io/pricing/) for more a complete breakdown of possible costs.

-You can configure payment information and check your total Astro spend from the Cloud UI.
+You can configure payment information and check your total Astro spend from the Cloud UI so that you don't go over your budget for running Airflow.

 ## Update billing details